lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To change to a geometric pattern for the background of your slide press the :guilabel:`Pattern` button.
 To select a preset pattern left click on a pattern under the :guilabel:`Pattern` heading.
 To preview your pattern view in under the text :guilabel:`Preview`.
 To change the foreground color of your pattern change the :guilabel:`Foreground Color` drop down menu.
 To change the background color of your pattern change the :guilabel:`Background Color` drop down menu.
 To customizie your pattern by a grid  left click on the grid under :guilabel:`Pattern Editor`.

+To choose a series of lines as your background press the :guilabel:`Hatch` button.
+To change how far between each line change the :guilabel:`Spacing` field.

 On the left there is a panel showing what slides you currently have in left side of the window.
 To insert a new slide right click on this panel on the left and select new slide or press :kbd:`Control + Enter`.
 To delete a slide on the left hand slide right click and select delete slide or :menuselection:`Slide --> Delete Slide`.
 To create another copy of a slide right click and then select duplicate slide.
 To change the type of slide  :menuselection:`Slide --> Layout --> Your choice of slide here` which has many different options.

 To move a slide down :menuselection:`Slide --> Move --> Slide Down`.
 To move a slide up :menuselection:`Slide --> Move --> Slide Up`.
 To move a slide to the start :menuselection:`Slide --> Move --> Slide to start`.
 To move a slide to the end :menuselection:`Slide --> Move --> Slide to end`.